French Geodesic Mission to the Equator: Background

 In the 18th century, there was significant debate in the scientific community, specifically in the French Academy of Sciences (Académie des sciences), as to whether the circumference of the Earth was greater around the Equator or around the poles.
 French astronomer Jacques Cassini held to the view that the polar circumference was greater.
-Louis XV of France and the academy sent two expeditions to determine the answer: one was sent to Meänmaa in Lapland, close to the Arctic Circle, under Swedish physicist Anders Celsius and French mathematician Pierre Maupertuis.
+Louis XV of France and the academy sent two expeditions to determine the answer: a northern expedition was sent to Meänmaa in Lapland, close to the Arctic Circle, with the Swedish physicist Anders Celsius and under the guidance of the French mathematician Pierre Louis Maupertuis.
 The other mission was sent to Ecuador, at the Equator.
 Previous accurate measurements had been taken in Paris by Cassini and others.

 Expedition

 The equatorial mission was led by French astronomers Charles Marie de La Condamine, Pierre Bouguer, Louis Godin and Spanish geographers Jorge Juan and Antonio de Ulloa.
 They were accompanied by several assistants, including the naturalist Joseph de Jussieu and Louis's cousin Jean Godin.
 La Condamine was joined in his journey down the Amazon by Ecuadoran geographer and topographer Pedro Maldonado.
 (Maldonado later traveled to Europe to continue his scientific work.)